-Varlilumab is in Phase 1/2 development for the treatment of colorectal cancer, non-small cell lung cancer, metastatic melanoma, ovarian cancer, renal cell carcinoma, and head and neck squamous cell carcinoma and glioblastoma.
+Varlilumab is in Phase 2 development for the treatment of colorectal cancer, metastatic melanoma, ovarian cancer, renal cell carcinoma, head and neck squamous cell carcinoma and glioblastoma.
 The study is being conducted in collaboration with Bristol-Myers Squibb and their PD-1 immune checkpoint inhibitor, Opdivo® (nivolumab).

 For more information on the varlilumab program, view recent scientific presentations and publications.